Basicprogrammer10/connorcode-writing/afire/afire-update-5.md

 ## TL;DR

-There are a lot of changes in this update so her is a quick summery.
+There are a lot of changes in this update so here is a quick summery.

 - Added support for socket keep alive. ([more](#socket-handling))
 - Responses can now stream data with chunked transfer encoding. ([more](#streaming-responses))